JZims/100-days-of-code/log.md

 ### Days 11, 12, 13 aaaand 14: Mar 6/7/8/9, 2021
 JS - Wrapped up arrays.
 All sorts of work with JavaScript in the DOM.
 Event listeners in JS.
 Manipulating CSS elements via the DOM.
 Made a (semi) clone of Pong.
 Began the skeleton of what will be my portfolio site.

+### Days 15 and 16: Mar 10/11, 2021
+HTML/CSS:Days 15 and 16: Jumping back to HTML and CSS for my portfolio website.
+Made a pretty stylish navbar.
+Still deciding if I want to use a bootstrap or not.
+I kinda like the challenge of doing it all manually tbh.